Orientation & Mobility Immersion Program

 - Learning proper scanning techniques, and how residual vision can impact guide dog travel.
 (Clients who have useful residual vision will be offered and may benefit from instruction using visual occlusion to assist with learning auditory, tactile, and kinesthetic information.)

-The O&M Immersion Program is open to current GDB applicants or graduates, or people referred for consideration by a GDB partner organization or other O&M/rehabilitation agency.
+The O&M Immersion Program is open to current Guide Dogs for the Blind applicants or graduates, or people referred for consideration by a GDB partner organization or other O&M/rehabilitation agency.
 Individuals can self-refer as well.
 It is preferable that applicants have received some basic O&M training in the past, and/or are currently using a long cane, but those with a guide dog mobility goal with little or no O&M services available to them will be considered on a case-by-case basis.
 The program is open to residents of the U.S. and Canada.
 In addition, applicants must:

 - Have independent living skills.